What is New?

 Like duper's delight, most people will be disgusted by it, will find it to be evil.

 It gets more people running away from them than towards them, certainly.
-No one really likes being in relationships where the other person doesn't have any empathy, or ethics, gets off on lying, gets off on plans of retaliations and crimes that show their selfishness in bright details, entitlements, lies, hoovers, tricking others, and boorishly tries to take advantage of others.
+No one really likes being in relationships where the other person doesn't have any empathy, or ethics, gets off on lying, gets off on plans of retaliations and crimes that show their selfishness in bright details, entitlements, hoovers, tricking others, and boorishly tries to take advantage of others.

 It puts most of us on edge because it's a threat to our well-being.